CatoCtrl/quartoTemplates-uniJavaDocs/README.md

 Verify the PDF output includes:
 - Separate title page
-- Table of contents with Level 1 and 2 headings only
+- Table of contents with Level 1 headings only
 - Correct margins (3cm left, ~1/3 page blank on right; A4: 7cm right margin)
 - Page numbers at bottom center
 - Proper line spacing and code block formatting